JCachada/personal-website-dev-old/content/blog/book-update-june-2020/index.md

 ## Current state of things

 As it stands, I'm about 5 thousand words in and working on the second draft  as outlined above.
 Considering that I want to have this book finished this year, and that there's still a part of the process missing involving beta readers, I'm going to kick things up to eleven and set a goal for this month of revising at least 35, but ideally 40 thousand words of the first draft.
-This will take a lot of time if I want to make sure that the quality remains high, but it's a challenge I want to impose myself.
+This will take a lot of time if I want to make sure that the quality remains high, but it's a challenge I want to impose on myself.

 **Current word count**: 5 thousand words (second draft).
 **June goal**: Revise 35 to 40 thousand words.